 A coffee house favorite, these Maple Scones are slightly sweet, moist, tender and delicious then topped with a maple icing made with pure maple syrup.

-Their scones were good, but mine are better.
-Those scones HAD to be eaten the same day they were purchased - like immediately.
+Their scones were good, but they HAD to be eaten the same day they were purchased - like immediately.
 Otherwise, they turned hard, crumbly, and dry.

 - Heavy cream